About This Guide

 126 Pakington St, Geelong West · Full listing →

 The most affordable bottomless brunch in Geelong at $70 per head, and the one with the most outdoor space: 700 square metres of all-weather beer garden with a wood-fired pizza oven.
-The package runs two hours on weekends with unlimited drinks alongside food — and Fridays have their own version: two hours of bottomless margaritas and tacos for $65 per head.
+Two-hour sessions run Saturdays at 12pm and 2pm and Sundays at 2pm, with rotating cocktails alongside wood-fired pizzas, pumpkin arancini, olives and black pepper calamari.
 This is a heritage 1856 pub on Pakington Street, not a pop-up.

 4.2 stars from 863 reviews.
-The beer garden fills fast on Saturday afternoons — book the morning session if you want a table in the sun rather than a seat at the bar.
+The beer garden fills fast on Saturday afternoons — book the noon session if you want a table in the sun rather than a seat at the bar.
 Groups up to the beer garden's capacity.
-The Friday margarita-and-taco session requires a minimum of four.
+Friday nights at Queen of the West run live music through the Gig Guide programme rather than a bottomless package — this is a weekend-only offering.

 Bahjong